Hearth to Table: Historic Dining Experience plates

 • Enjoy an introduction on each course from a knowledgeable historian specializing in 17th-century cooking.
 Learn about historic ingredients and culinary techniques for each dish and ask questions.

-• Our friendly serving team will bring you each course over an interval of two hours, offering you plenty of opportunity to savour the meal, the atmosphere, and the experience.
+• Our friendly serving team will bring you each course over an interval of 1.5 hours, offering you plenty of opportunity to savour the meal, the atmosphere, and the experience.

 • After the last plate has been removed, your historical interpreter will walk you back to the visitors centre to say goodbye.